Teaching Traveling: Curious about grants for teachers to do educational tours and professional development travel?

 TT: Thank you for that wonderful list of professional development fabulousness!
 How do you find these travel opportunities?

-A: I learned during my first national level professional development experience that my fellow participants were a rich resource for teacher travel opportunities.
+A: I learned during my first national level professional learning and development experience that my fellow participants were a rich resource for teacher travel opportunities.
 I would hear about their experiences and make list of programs to research.

 A few years ago, I decide to turn my list of professional development programs in a Facebook group called “Teachers Travel for Free”.
 It is simply a database where teachers can learn about different travel opportunities.
 I feel that it is important to share what I have learned with other teachers.